 In my quest, I have created a plethora of cheap protein meals that are tasty, filling and come in under budget.

 Disclaimer: I am not a doctor or a nutritionist.
 The prices and nutritional facts noted in my list of the cheapest high protein foods are based on current prices at publication and product label information from my local grocery store.

 How To Get More Protein on a Budget

 Protein is not just important – it is essential.
 The human body needs protein and its essential amino acids to grow muscle and to function properly.

 The obvious solution is to cut meat from your budget grocery list, but that is just the first step.
 While not buying meat will do heaps for your budget, you need to keep your body in check, too.

-The best way to ensure you are getting enough protein – while sticking to your budget – is to replace expensive meat with affordable high-protein foods and plant-based protein.
+The best way to ensure you are getting enough protein – while sticking to your budget – is to replace expensive meat with a cheap source of protein.
+This is where affordable high-protein foods and plant-based protein options come in.

 New to budgeting?
 I want to help you get started by giving you a budget worksheet – it’s FREE when you subscribe to Positively Frugal!

 My list includes the best cheap, high-protein foods.
 Most of the items on my list are affordable sources of protein that are plant-based – but I include a few tips on how to score inexpensive meat as well.